26 Fun Facts about Uruguay

 Time zone: UTC-3 (Montevideo Standard Time)

-Interesting facts about Uruguay
+Fun facts about Uruguay

 1. Uruguay is in the southeastern area of South America, bordered by Brazil and Argentina.

-2. Uruguay is the second smallest country in South America.
+2. Uruguay is the second-smallest country in South America.
 Only Suriname is smaller.

 facts about uruguay map